Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

 What if a diner doesn't have a smart phone?

 We will provide a paper voting form for any patrons without a smartphone.
 Any paper voting forms will need to have a receipt attached.
 A club employee will need to upload any paper votes by scanning the eatery's unique QR code.
+The look and feel of the manual paper voting form cannot be altered in any way from the forms provided by Your local club.

 How will ClubsNSW support the competition?